TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/If/Index.rst

        stdWrap.if.value = 2

        # Please note: The sorting order is "backwards",
-       # returning the sentence "3 isGreaterThan 2".
+       # returning the sentence "3 is bigger than 2".
        stdWrap.if.isGreaterThan = 3
    }